foimedia/foi/README.md

 FOI is both a bot and a web app.
 The bot takes the messages it receives and sends it to the app, where its organized, stored and displayed in real-time.

 The content is organized by the **chats** the bot participates in.
-They are your *private chat* with the bot and the *group chats* the bot is invited to..
+They are your *private chat* with the bot and the *group chats* the bot is invited to.

 Creating a new coverage or simply starting a new live feed is as easy as creating a Telegram group: